alialkhatib/alialkhatib.github.io/_posts/2012-06-20-stumbling-and-momentum.md

 tags:
   - Life
 ---
-Yesterday I had a rough day, mostly consisting of me oversleeping &#8211; something I rarely do anymore.
+Yesterday I had a rough day, mostly consisting of me oversleeping - something I rarely do anymore.
 I don't sleep much in the first place, so a few hours more is like doubling my sleep.
 It sounds nice, but it's disruptive.
 <div>
   I completely flaked on a kid I was tutoring in Statistics, which consistently makes me feel pretty shitty.
 I hate letting people down.
 It wasn't made better by realizing later that I wasn't doing as well in a class as I thought.
 I think I can pull things back up in the next week or so, but it's worrying nonetheless (and not just because I practically make a career out of worrying).
 </div>

 <div>
-  It's just a stressful part of the academic year: My Anthro study is wrapped up and I need to write the paper, prepare the presentation, and ultimately give a talk about it in&#8230; fewer than two days.
+  It's just a stressful part of the academic year: My Anthro study is wrapped up and I need to write the paper, prepare the presentation, and ultimately give a talk about it in... fewer than two days.
 Add to that another presentation on a psych study (comparing learning and memory when reading on <b>paper</b> versus a <b>computer screen</b>), and preparing for the Ecuador program (for which I leave in just over a week).
 </div>

 <div>
-  Oh and that Psych class &#8211; I <i>stupidly</i> opted to do an alternative project to the lab rat program the school established where students take part in psych studies.
+  Oh and that Psych class - I <i>stupidly</i> opted to do an alternative project to the lab rat program the school established where students take part in psych studies.
 It seemed like too much work.
 The alternative project?
 A 5 page critique of an established psych study.
 That's due either this Thursday or next Monday.
 Neither option sounds appealing.
 And <i>this is the class I'm concerned about</i>, to add salt to the wound.
 </div>

 <div>